openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks.rst

 Disclaimers
 ####################################

-* Intel® Distribution of OpenVINO™ toolkit performance results are based on release 2023.3, as of February 13, 2024.
+* Intel® Distribution of OpenVINO™ toolkit performance results are based on release 2024.0, as of March 02, 2024.

 * OpenVINO Model Server performance results are based on release 2023.3, as of February 13, 2024.